Nova Scotia Funding Portal

 Preference given to applications that engage Indigenous peoples and youth (up to 25 years of age).

-Stream 2: Freshwater Sustainability and Innovation across Canada (Open)
+Stream 2: Freshwater Sustainability and Innovation across Canada (Closed)

 This stream funds projects that pilot innovative and clean technology solutions, enable circular economy opportunities, and address freshwater data challenges.
 Projects should be of national relevance or scope, relevant to multiple locations within Canada, or be localized initiatives that could be scaled up nationally.